afam2000/qubForkTridents/README.md

   /toggleLootSim

 # To-Do
-Add config file for default values... so far everything is defaults to true on startups
+Add config file for default values, currently defaults to true on startups